manoch6874/mybase/README.md

 4. Create a new repository based on this template for the Front-end.
 5. Change the TOKEN_CONTRACT_ADDRESS in constants/index.js to your newly token address.
 6. Deploy it in Netlify.
+w repository based on this template for the Front-end.
+5. Change the TOKEN_CONTRACT_ADD